sclorg/testing-farm-as-github-action/README.md

 ## Compatibility Notes

+> [!IMPORTANT]
+>
-⚠ Currently only testing of copr builds is supported by the action.
+> Currently only testing of copr builds is supported by the action.
-See [Testing Farm docs](https://docs.testing-farm.io) for more information on supported test artifacts which Testing Farm can install into the environment.
+> See [Testing Farm docs](https://docs.testing-farm.io) for more information on supported test artifacts which Testing > > Farm can install into the environment.

 ## Action Inputs